 SLANDERERS ADMONISHED.
-President Smith then decried the spirit of falsfying, backbling and bearing false witness.
+President Smith then decried the spir't of falsifying, backbiting and bearing false witness.
 He declared that if there were such in the midst of the saints that it was not mete for others to follow the example and strike back in the same manner.
-Their ex-ample should not be followed he as-serted, rather should such be reproved.
-He then word on to firstance men in the Church with whom he was ac-quainted who were the soul of honor, men who would not dream of attempt-ing to take advantage of their fellows in business or do anyone an injury.
-They had never hurt anyone yet they were held up to calumy and ridicule.
+Their ex-ample should not be followed he as-sorted, rather should such be reproved.
+He then went on to instance men in the Church with whom he was ac-quainted who were the soul of honor, men who would not dream of attempt-ing to take advantage of their fellows in business or do anyone an injury.
+They had never hurt anyone yet they were held up to calumy and ridicule, WARNING TO BOYS.

 WARNING TO BOYS.
-WARNING TO BOYS.

-Specifically addressing the boys and Specifically addressing the boys and young men present he warned them against saloons and the contracting the habit of drinking.
-Those who persist-ed in the habit, he declared would eventually become estranged from those who sought to love them, from their parents and own kin to eventually become the associates of drunkards, gamblers and adulterers by their own choice.
+Specifically addressing the boys and young men present he warned them against saloons and the contracting the against saloons and the contracting the habit of drinking.
+Those who persist-ed in the habit, he declared would eventually become estranged from those who sought to love them, from their parents and own kin to eventually become the associates of drunkards, gamblers and adulterers by their own choice. choice

-gameters and adulterers by their own choice.
 The tobacco habit also was decried and every bad habit formed had to be overcome.
 Idiots and imbedles were the heritage of those who persisted in bad habits and violated the laws of life said President Smith who thanked God that he had a large family every one born sound in limb and form.
 He desired to impress on the audience that this he said in no boasting spirit but simply that he had tried to live ac-cording to right and truth.
-The speaker declared that God had blessed him and his family and not a single member had ever lacked shelter. food and shoes to their feet, "I have never robbed a man of a single penny," he declared, "and God has blessed us."
+The speaker declared that God had blessed him and his family and not a single member had ever lacked shelter, food and shoes to their feet, "I have never robbed a man of a single penny," he declared, "and God has blessed us."
 WHAT IS POLITICS?
+The tobacco habit also was decried